tldr-pages/tldr/pages/common/json5.md

 > A command-line tool for converting JSON5 files to JSON.

-- Convert JSON5 STDIN to JSON STDOUT:
+- Convert JSON5 stdin to JSON stdout:

 `{{input}} | json5`

-- Convert a JSON5 file to JSON and output to STDOUT:
+- Convert a JSON5 file to JSON and output to stdout:

 `json5 {{path/to/input_file.json5}}`